jwg4/dwr/PITCHME.md

-# dwr
+# Reasons to use SQLite
-Driving while relational - SQLite is the database that's in cars
+An introduction to SQLite - the robust, lightweight, portable, relational database which is in (many) cars.
 ---

 ## what is SQLite ?